 - Acts of nature such as falling trees or light poles, hail, tornadoes, or earthquakes

 - Collisions with deer, elk, or other animals

-- Any damage to another vehicle in a collision
+- Any damage to another vehicle

 - Any injuries of other drivers or people in your vehicle